cecilia-lin/CSE151A_Pokemon_Classification/README.md

 #### 1. Logistic Regression

-We knew that using Logistic Regression would not be a good idea for this use case because images often have non-linear relations and it also can't adjust for zoom in images, the idea behind doing this was to make sure the initial pre-processing works well and also get a good baseline model.
-To get started, we first looked into finding the best parameters for Logistic Regression.
-We wanted to be aggressive on regularization and parameter hypertuning to prevent overfitting and obtain the best results, so we decided to test a range of training set sizes and regularization strength, such as the parameter "C".
+Logistic Regression is not suitable for an image classification task, especially one with this much variation in training data (different Pokémon and different backgrounds).
+Logistic Regression fails to account for spatial relations in images, color, depth, and many more other attributes crucial for making accurate predictions.
+However, it would serve as a necessary baseline for our future models.
+We performed a hyperparameter sweep, focusing on regularization and prevent overfitting to obtain the best/most generalizable model, so we decided to test a range of training set sizes and regularization strength, such as the parameter `"C"`.
 The results are outlined in the following figures.

 ![Logistic Regression Learning Curve](results/LogisticRegression/Accuracy_Size.png)